jacobbart298/sycococopy/README.md

 * Create a monitor with a link to the specification path: `monitor = Monitor(specification_path)`
 * Create queues for inter-coroutine communication: `sender_to_receiver = asyncio.Queue()`
 * Link the queues that are used for inter-coroutine communication to the monitor: `asyncio.link(sender_to_receiver, sender, receiver, monitor)`
 Use the queues in the program for all inter-coroutine communication and run the program.
-The library will check if the communication adheres to the specification and provides an alert if a communication occurs that is not according to the protocol.
+The library checks if the communication adheres to the specification and provides a warning if a communication occurs that is in violation of the protocol.

 ## Usage with Channels for inter-coroutine communication
 The library provides an alternative and possibly more intuitive way of communication via the Channel class.